Legal words and phrases explained in a brief glossary

 Deceased estate – all the property (both real estate and personal property) a person owns in their sole name when they die.
 The estate of a deceased person is what the deceased has left, whether by their will or under the statutory rules on intestacy.

 Devise – to give real estate (real property) by will, a gift of real estate or realty.

 Devolves, devolution – the passing of rights, property from one person to another on the occurrence of an event, for example death.

 Dispensing power – in the law of succession it is the power given to a court under an act of parliament to dispense with the formalities required by law to make a valid will.
 This is to permit a document which supposedly expresses the deceased person’s testamentary intentions, but which for some reason they hadn’t signed, and witnessed, according to law.

 Disposition – a gift made under a will, a disposal of an asset, item of property by will.
-When a person gives something away they own in their own name to someone else for their benefit, with the intention that they keep it.
+When a person gives something away they own (disposes of) in their own name to someone else for their benefit intending they keep it.